Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 residing between any persistent storage systems, such as Amazon S3, Microsoft Azure Object Store, Apache HDFS, or OpenStack Swift, and computation frameworks such as Apache Spark, Presto, or Hadoop MapReduce.
 Note that Alluxio itself is not a persistent storage system.
-The data access layer provides multiple benefits in the stack:
+Using Alluxio as the data access layer provides multiple benefits:

 - For user applications and computation frameworks, Alluxio provides fast storage, facilitating data sharing and locality between jobs, regardless of the computation engine used.
-As a result, Alluxio can serve data at memory speed when it is local or the speed of the computation cluster network when data is in Alluxio.
+As a result, Alluxio can serve data at memory speed when it is local or at the speed of the computation cluster network when data is in Alluxio.
 Data is only read once from the under storage system when accessed for the first time.
 Data access is significantly accelerated when access to the under storage is slow.
 To achieve the best performance,